 Ball Bearing Turbo

 An oil restrictor is recommended for optimal performance with ball bearing turbochargers.
 Oil pressure of 40 – 45 psi at maximum engine speed is recommended to prevent damage to the turbocharger’s internals.
-In order to achieve this pressure, a restrictor with a 0.040” orifice will normally suffice, but you should always verify the oil pressure entering the turbo after the restrictor in ensuring that the components are functioning properly.
+In order to achieve this pressure, a restrictor with a 0.040” orifice will normally suffice, but you should always verify the oil pressure entering the turbo after the restrictor to ensure the components function properly.
 Recommended oil feed is -3AN or -4AN line or hose/tubing with a similar ID.
 As always, use an oil filter that meets or exceeds the OEM specifications.